BE FAST in Addressing a Stroke and Post-Stroke Rehab

 F for Face: If half of your or a loved one’s face is drooping or numb, stroke could be the cause.
 Try to smile and see if your smile is equal on both sides.

-A for Arms: Another stroke sign is one arm being numb or week.
+A for Arms: Another stroke sign is one arm being numb or weak.
 Try to raise your arms and see if one drifts or stays downward.

 S for Speech: Strokes can cause slurred speech.
 Try to say a simple sentence and see if it comes out clearly.